pranaym12/Blackjack/README.txt

 This will run the code, and follow the instructions provided.

 3. Choice of tooling:
-I wrote my code in Python 2.7x.
+I wrote my code in Python.
+The program runs in either Python 2.7 or Python 3, depending on what version is installed on your computer.
 I chose Python for its ubiquity and my familiarity with the language.

 4. -I chose to make Card, Hand, and Deck their own classes for the ease of